How To Make Popsicles

 Mango popsicle recipe in a bowl with pretty flowers.

-Continue reading to see how you can make easy homemade popsicles, and check out our summer popsicle recipes!
+Continue reading to see how you can make easy homemade ice pops, and check out our summer popsicle recipes!

-Homemade popsicles are simple to make with just a few ingredients.
+The process of making these frozen treats is simple and requires just a few ingredients.
 Here are the basic 3 steps to making homemade popsicles:

-1. Puree Frozen Fruit, Sweetener, and a Liquid in a blender.
+Blend: Puree frozen fruit, sweetener, and a liquid in a blender.

-2. Pour into a popsicle mold and add wooden sticks.
+Shape: Pour into a popsicle mold (check out my favorites below!) and add wooden sticks.

 Pineapple popsicle in the shape of a pineapple.